I felt bad about how I mentioned the other day about Yitz Grossman going “away”.

 The waiter served our food.
 I was having spicy tuna.
 Yitz was having some fried sushi thing that looked too good for me to try.
-I texted Claudia to join us and she showed up a few minutes later.

 “I became the rabbi of the camp.
 I would give sermons once a week.
 I had books shipped into me so I could study and do reading.
 I walked five miles a day.
 I studied.
 I returned letters.

 “Over 3000 letters were sent to me from my friends.
 I wrote replies to every single letter.
 When I got out we inscribed a new Torah and each letter was dedicated to another friend who visited me in prison.”